What to watch out for

 9. Connectors no longer working well.

 Connector Savers - Although most electrical connectors are considered to be durable, each of them has a finite life.
 During testing and system checkout, certain connectors may be subject to frequent mating and demating.
-When this situation exists, wear and potential damage can be reduced by the use of ”connector-savers".
+When this situation exists, wear and potential damage can be reduced by the use of connector-savers.

 Connector-savers transfer the wear from the 'finished' connector to the jumper harness connectors.
 It also prevents uncontrolled (and possibly damaged) test equipment connectors from mating directly with the cable or harness assembly connectors.